gwbres/zynq7-sdr/README.md

 bitbake -f -c compile virtual/kernel

-This will also give you the Linux kernel sources repository, usefull to cross\_compile new custom peripherals.
+This will also give you the Linux kernel sources repository, usefull to cross\_compile new custom peripherals,

+KSRC=/oe-repo/build/tmp-eglibc/work/$MACHINE-oe-linux-gnueabi/linux-xlnx/3.14-xilinx/git

 **FPGA**